srhemdev/srhemdev.github.io/searchApp/README.md

         -- searchApp.css
            Contains styles specific to the search app.

+    --- libraries
+        --Modernizer
+          Using 3rd party library to help with cross browser styles compatibility.

     --- services
         --searchService
           A service to get the query results from the search api.